idia-astro/iDaVIE/README.md

 3. Assisting other users by participating in the [iDaVIE discussions](https://github.com/idia-astro/iDaVIE/discussions).

 ### Future Plans
-While iDaVIE has many useful features already, there are still many features that would be of significant use to scientists.
-We have a roadmap that we will continue to direct iDaVIE's development along, and provide an overview of our future plans.
+While iDaVIE has many useful features already, there are still many features that would be of significant use to researchers, both in astronomy as well as the broader scientific community.
+We therefore have a roadmap that will continue to direct iDaVIE's development along, and provide an overview of our future plans.

 In the **short** term, we list features that we are actively working on and will be included in the next major release.
 This is not an exhaustive list and will be added to as development progresses. **Medium**-term goals are major feature additions that will require several weeks to months of dedicated development, with an initial idea or prototype already available. **Long**-term plans are major features that are dreams still, with no concrete plans on how to implement them yet.
 #### Short-term
-* Addressing bugs that arise after the release of 1.0.
+* Address bugs that arise after the release of 1.0.
-* Adding the ability to load a subcube.
+* Add the ability to load a subcube.
 That is, load a contiguous portion of the cube, specified by the user by providing the bounds of the subcube.
 This includes a major rework of all file operations.
 This will allow users to use less memory when viewing large cubes, and could result in faster load times.
 See the relevant [pull request](https://github.com/idia-astro/iDaVIE/pull/320), [branch](https://github.com/idia-astro/iDaVIE/tree/cilliers/fix-issue-307), and [discussion](https://github.com/idia-astro/iDaVIE/discussions/402) for more information.
-* Adding the ability to select a different HDU (rather than the first).
+* Add the ability to select a different HDU (rather than the default first).
 Some instruments, noticeably integral field spectrographs (IFUs) such as MUSE, NIRSpec, or MIRI, produce cubes where the data is stored in the second HDU.
 To load this, the rework mentioned for adding subcubes is required.
 Therefore it will be added along with that feature.
 See the relevant [issue](https://github.com/idia-astro/iDaVIE/issues/290) and [branch](https://github.com/idia-astro/iDaVIE/tree/alex/hdu_selection) for more information.

 #### Medium-term
 * Allow users to switch between rendering for emission or absorption.
 At the moment, the rendering shader (a ray-marching algorithm) samples values along the ray and returns either the maximum or the average value.
 To account for absorption in the foreground, a new shader will have to be developed, possibly based on [radiative transfer](https://en.wikipedia.org/wiki/Radiative_transfer) equations.
 See the relevant [issue](https://github.com/idia-astro/iDaVIE/issues/256) and [discussion](https://github.com/idia-astro/iDaVIE/discussions/403) for more information.